hanami/guides/content/v2.0/views/overview.md

 ```

-Using this same approach, we could choose to render a different view.
+Using this approach, we can choose to render a different view.

 ```ruby
 # app/actions/home/show.rb